Save Our Science: FAQ

 Like any large bureaucracy, NASA is divided into sections and subsections, each with their own area of responsibility.

 The Planetary Science Division is a section within NASA's Science Directorate that is responsible for all robotic missions to solar system destinations except the Sun.
-For example, Cassini at Saturn, Opportunity and Curiosity on Mars, and the twin Voyager probes.
+For example, Cassini at Saturn, Opportunity and Curiosity on Mars, and MESSENGER at Mercury.
 It also develops and plans future missions, new technology, and supports scientific research.

 It has its own budget line within NASA.
 This is what's being cut.
-The following chart shows the recent uncertainty in the program (Congress rejected a similar cut last year):
+The following chart shows the recent decline in the program (Congress has mitigated the scope of the cuts since 2013):

 Where does the rest of NASA's budget go?